Swarsel/.dotfiles/.github/README.md

 ###### Disclaimer

 You probably do not want to use this setup verbatim.
-This is made to fit my specific use cases, with some strings hardcoded and some niche settings that are not needed on most hosts.
+This is made to fit my specific use cases, some of these settings will not make sense on other hosts.
 Also, nothing is ever stable here and changes are made on a daily basis.

 That being said, there is a lot of general configuration that you *probably* can use without changes; if you only want to use this repository as a starting point for your own configuration, you should be fine.
 See below for more information.
 Also, if you see something that can be done more efficiently or better in general, please let me know! :)